CanevottiAlessia/miR-RF-APPLICATION/README.md

 ### Input Requirements

-The tool accepts RNAfold output files as input, structured in the following format:
+The application accepts RNAfold output files as input, structured in the following format:
 - A file with a header line starting with ">" followed by five subsequent lines for each pre-miRNA.
 For every input string, made by the header line followed by the sequence, the output is composed by four lines corresponding to respectively:
 1. MFE structure, reported within round brackets;